Shakespeare Unbard, Ep. 20: Julius Caesar has a really bad day on the Ides of March

 Read More

-Shakespeare Unbard, Episode 17: Is "The Merry Wives of Windsor" a prequel to the Henriad or just Shakespearian fan fiction?
+Shakespeare Unbard, Ep.
+17: Is "The Merry Wives of Windsor": prequel or fan fiction?

 If anyone in Elizabethan times wrote Shakespearian fan fiction, it probably looks a lot like The Merry Wives of Windsor.
 Although half its cast has been stolen from the Henriad, the story doesn't quite fit within the chronology of those two plays, making it feel as if Shakespeare plucked his characters out of one universe and dropped them into another.
 Had he done this for the sake of a great play, all would be forgiven.
 Sadly, this is not the case.